kwardynski/textbook_solutions/Elixir/Genetic Algorithms in Elixir/README.md

 ## [Chapter 7 - Preventing Premature Convergence](Chapter07/)
 Premature convergence refers to the stalling progress of an algorithm as a result of a lack of genetic diversity in the population.

+### Implementing Common Mutation Strategies
+1. Flip Mutation (bit flip mutation) - this will "flip" some or all of the bits in a chromosome.
+2. Scramble Mutation